Synthetixio/snx-grants-dao/proposals/discord-faq-bot.md

 Additionally, I would build a framework for anyone to add more questions&answers with git PRs.

 ## Additional information:
-1. The bot would only give anwers in DM to not be abused and spam other channels
+1. The bot would only give anwers in DM as to not be abused and spam other channels
-2. If summoned with "!faq" in other channel, the bot would kindly ask the user to take their questions to DM
+2. If summoned with "!faq" in a channel, the bot would kindly ask the user to take their questions to DM
 3. The bot will have a command to give a list of all known categories with questions
 4. The bot will be able to list all questions per category
-5. The bot will be able to answer a predefined question with discord embeds to support rich text and pretty print
+5. The bot will be able to answer a predefined question with discord embeds to support rich text answers and pretty print
 6. The bot will also be able to answer questions such as: current gas/minting price, rewards, liquidity pools, etc...
 7. The bot will provide a search feature for users to search known questions&answers by keyword